7 Kumon Alternatives in 2025

 Affordable option

-On a per-hour basis, Wyzant is an affordable option compared to other Kumon alternatives.
+On a per-hour basis, Wyzant is an affordable option compared to other Kumon similar programs.

 Tutors can charge varying rates depending on their experience and skills, so you may find that the better tutors are more expensive.